-Thanks to the wretched virus, life has changed dramatically for us all since the start of the year.
+Thanks to the wretched virus, life has changed dramatically for everyone since the start of the year.
 And there is an understandable desire to write off 2020 and fast forward to 2021.

 LOVE WRITING NONFICTION?

 It's tempting to forget this year's birthday, too, but I won't!
 Like 2003, I spent it surrounded by my favourite people and dog (albeit in lockdown).
-Unlike in 2006, I blew out my birthday candles without 'help'.
-But there were socially-distanced well-wishes from family and friends.
+But unlike 2006, I blew out my birthday candles without 'help'.
+However, there were socially-distanced well-wishes from family and friends.
 And my son gave me more great books to read.

 I have another reason for not writing off this year: my son turns eighteen in June.
 It's forty years since my eighteenth.
 I've still got the polished wood card from that day, with the well-wishes of family and friends written inside.

 In truth, my memories of my eighteenth are distant and dim (and dimming further as I tick off the years towards my milestone sixtieth!).
 Maybe COVID-19 will etch this year more firmly in my son's memory.

 For his sake and all of us, I hope there's some joy among the gloom of 2020.
 And that, like me, he and we all have a birthday to remember.

 Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads storytelling podcast, featuring his short stories, blog posts and other writing from Tall And True.